Elbridge Gerry: Governor of Massachusetts

 Other legislation passed during Gerry's second year included a bill broadening the membership of Harvard's Board of Overseers to diversify its religious membership, and another that liberalized religious taxes.
 The Harvard bill had significant political slant because the recent split between orthodox Congregationalists and Unitarians also divided the state to some extent along party lines, and Federalist Unitarians had recently gained control over the Harvard board.

 In 1812, the state adopted new constitutionally mandated electoral district boundaries.
-The Republican-controlled legislature had created district boundaries designed to enhance their party's control over state and national offices, leading to some oddly shaped legislative districts.
+The Democratic-Republican-controlled legislature had created district boundaries designed to enhance their party's control over state and national offices, leading to some oddly shaped legislative districts.
 Although Gerry was unhappy about the highly partisan districting (according to his son-in-law, he thought it "highly disagreeable"), he signed the legislation.
 The shape of one of the state senate districts in Essex County was compared to a salamander by a local Federalist newspaper in a political cartoon, calling it a "Gerry-mander".
 Ever since, the creation of such districts has been called gerrymandering.

 Gerry also engaged in partisan investigations of potential libel against him by elements of the Federalist press, further damaging his popularity with moderates.
 The redistricting controversy, along with the libel investigation and the impending War of 1812, contributed to Gerry's defeat in 1812 (once again at the hands of Caleb Strong, whom the Federalists had brought out of retirement).
-The gerrymandering of the state Senate was a notable success in the 1812 election: the body was thoroughly dominated by Republicans, even though the house and the governor's seat went to Federalists by substantial margins.
+The gerrymandering of the state Senate was a notable success in the 1812 election: the body was thoroughly dominated by Democratic-Republicans, even though the house and the governor's seat went to Federalists by substantial margins.

-Vice presidency and death
+Vice presidency

-Gerry's financial difficulties prompted him to ask President James Madison for a federal position after his loss in the 1812 election (which was held early in the year).
+Gerry's financial difficulties prompted him to ask President James Madison for a federal position after his loss in the 1812 election held earlier in the year.
 He was chosen by the party Congressional nominating caucus to be Madison's vice presidential running mate in the 1812 presidential election, although the nomination was first offered to John Langdon.
 He was viewed as a relatively safe choice who would attract Northern votes but not pose a threat to James Monroe, who was thought likely to succeed Madison.
-Madison narrowly won re-election, and Gerry took the oath of office at Elmwood in March 1813.
-At that time the office of vice president was largely a sinecure; Gerry's duties included advancing the administration's agenda in Congress and dispensing patronage positions in New England.
+Madison narrowly won re-election.

+Gerry took the oath of office at Elmwood in March 1813.
+During this time the office of vice president was largely a sinecure.
+Gerry's duties included advancing the administration's agenda in Congress and dispensing patronage positions in New England.
 Gerry's actions in support of the War of 1812 had a partisan edge: he expressed concerns over a possible Federalist seizure of Fort Adams (as Boston's Fort Independence was then known) as a prelude to Anglo-Federalist cooperation and sought the arrest of printers of Federalist newspapers.

+Gerry became the second vice president in a row to die in office, after George Clinton.